YinHK-gameDev/unity-learn/physics/built-in 3D Physics/rigid body physics.md

 Jitter can happen when the rate of physics simulation updates is slower than the application’s frame rate.

-The Interpolate setting on a Rigidbody provides two options to smooth the appearance of a Rigidbody’s motion if it appears jittery at run time.
+The Interpolate setting on a Rigidbody provides two options to **smooth the appearance of a Rigidbody’s motion** if it appears jittery at run time.
 These options are Interpolate and Extrapolate.

+> interpolation setting is to smooth the rigid body motion & avoid jitter

 https://docs.unity3d.com/Manual/rigidbody-interpolation.html